 Sweet potato stew with kale, carrots, corn, green beans, and mushrooms

 This was a pretty average day, although, it was a weekend when I’m at home and tend to eat healthier.
-Work has too many tempting snacks (fruit roll ups, wheat thins, peanut butter pretzel bites–oh my!).
-But as mentioned from my resolutions update, I am working to be better prepared on those days.
+Work has too many tempting snacks (fruit roll ups, wheat thins, peanut butter pretzel bites—oh my!).
+But, I am working to be better prepared on those days.

-But the real takeaway in all of this is that I wanted to show how you can get all of the nutrients you need on this plant-based diet and more–check out that fiber and Vitamin C!
+The real takeaway in all of this is that I wanted to show how you can get all of the nutrients you need on this plant-based diet and more.
+Check out that fiber and Vitamin C!
 And not an orange in sight.
 The thing is, although it is important to make sure you’re not over or under eating in calories, the main thing is to focus on micronutrients.
-If you’re eating WHOLE PLANT-BASED FOODS, you should be able to hit your micronutrient goals without over eating in calories.
+If you’re eating whole plant-based foods, you should be able to hit your micronutrient goals without over eating in calories.
 Why?
 Because whole plant foods are nutrient dense, not calorie dense.
-You will get full before you can over eat.
+You typically get full before you can over eat.
 That’s the beauty of this lifestyle.
 And the foods are so tasty!
 Just look at this amazing lentil soup I’m enjoying tonight.